buttplugio/buttplug/spec/protocol-spec/generic.md

 # Generic Device Messages

+Generic device messages pertain to classes of devices, versus specific devices.
+For instance, the generic VibrateCmd should be supported by all vibrating devices, and StopDeviceCmd should be supported by all devices in order to stop them from whatever their current action may be.

+---
 ## StopDeviceCmd

 **Description:** Client request to have the server stop a device from whatever actions it may be taking.
 This message should be supported by all devices, and the server should know how to stop any device it supports.